sta426hs2018/brainstorm-group8_microarray/README.md

 # Microarray

 Summary: A technique used to measure simultaneously the expression of a defined set of genes.
 This is especially useful to compare the differential expression under different conditions, after specifying a reference DNA or RNA having the same expression level throughout.
-In principal, DNA molecules, which are pre-attached to specific locations on the array surface, hybridyze with the labelled diluted DNA or RNA sample.
+In principal, DNA molecules, which are pre-attached to specific locations on the array surface, hybridyze with the flourescence dye labelled diluted DNA or RNA samples.
+Indiviual expression levels are then determined by the measurement of the flourescence dye derived light intensity.

 Useful Links: